 What are the current water levels on Lake Michigan?

-The water level of Lake Michigan as of April 15, 2022, is at an elevation of 579.56 feet above sea level (from the International Great Lakes Datum).
-To put this level into perspective, here are some statistics for Lake Michigan relative to the period of water level records measured from 1918 to present: (statistics from USACE’s Weekly Water Level Update and USACE’s Water Level Summary
+The water level of Lake Michigan as of March 3, 2023, was at an elevation of 579.17 feet above sea level (from the International Great Lakes Datum).
+To put this level into perspective, here are some statistics for Lake Michigan relative to the period of water level records measured from 1918 to present (statistics from USACE’s Weekly Water Level Update and USACE’s Water Level Summary).

 |Compared to…||Current Water Levels are…|